 WeatherBlog 15 2024/25 | The new PowderGuide weather v2.4.0

-02/19/2025 • Sebastian MüllerThe Friday before last (07/02/2025) we released the new PowderGuide-weather, version 2.4.0, which has been providing you with the weather forecast since then.
+02/19/2025 • Sebastian MüllerThe Friday before last (07.02.2025) we released the new PowderGuide weather, version 2.4.0, which has been providing you with the weather forecast ever since.
 We no longer only show ICON but also the SNOWGRID and EXOLABS snowpack models.
-We look back with satisfaction on our old system, but we also had to develop further.
+We look back on our old system with satisfaction, but we also had to develop further.
 The new system covers the whole of Europe and also international regions, includes new variables and extends the forecast to 7.5 days.
-It was a turbulent development process, and not all ideas were realised.
-But we are pleased with the result and we are sure that it will also keep you both informed and entertained.
-The weather forecast, which is usually the main focus of the WeatherBlog, can be found in abridged form in the picture gallery, and anyway and unfortunately there is not much going on in the Alps next week. -
+It was a turbulent development process, and not all ideas were realized.
+But we are pleased with the result and we are sure that it will also keep you well informed and entertained.
+The weather forecast, which is usually the main focus of the WeatherBlog, can be found in abbreviated form as a picture gallery, because unfortunately there won't be much going on in the Alps next week.